nimterop/nimterop/README.md

 `cIncludeDir("XXX")` - add an include directory that is forwarded to the compiler using `{.passC: "-IXXX".}`

-`cImport("header.h")` - import all supported definitions from header file
+`cImport("header.h")` - import all supported definitions from header file.
+Output is cached in nimcache unless header.h changes or by using `nim -f`

 `cImport("header.h", recurse=true)` - import all supported definitions from header file and #includes